top of page

 SHOP

-- Boon artisanal chocolatier
+- Boon (artisanal chocolatier)

-- DePaifve speculaas bakery
+- DePaifve (speculaas bakery)

-- Galerie Multiple (jewellery)
+- Galerie Multiple (artisan jewellery)

 - Huis Reekmans (hats)

-- Kuycksmeers jewewller
+- Kuycksmeers (artisan jewellery)

 - La Bottega Outlet